AganzeFelicite/online-maket-place-v2/README.md

 ```bash
 docker-compose up
 ```
-Once the containers are up and running open the following url in the browser so as to have a undestanding on api endpoints http://localhost:8083/swagger-ui/index.html
+Once the containers are up and running open the following url in the browser to have a undestanding on api endpoints http://localhost:8083/swagger-ui/index.html

 ### Prerequisites